-- ✓ Implement and apply the updated publication provisions of the Hydrogen and Decarbonised Gas Market Package. - Strive to continuously improve the TP user experience based on feedback from public workshops, the Functionality Platform, satisfaction surveys, and the TP 'Submit a question' form. - Organise a workshop to receive feedback from stakeholders.
+- ▲ Implement and apply the updated publication provisions of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789. - Strive to continuously improve the TP user experience based on feedback from public workshops, the Functionality Platform, satisfaction surveys, and the TP 'Submit a question' form - Organise a workshop to receive feedback from stakeholders.

 - Evaluate the communication between ENTSOG and the TP users in terms of newsletters, surveys, and announcements on the Platform. - Support TSOs in improving data completeness and consistency in line with legal obligations. - ▲ As Registered Reporting Mechanism, continue to provide aggregated fundamental data to the ARIS as defined in Article 9(1) of Regulation (EU) 1348/2014. - ✓ Follow-up on reporting and data collection processes for TSOs and ENTSOG under REMIT obligations.
-In 2025, this will include activities to fulfil the obligations arising from the revised REMIT regulation. - Maintain, together with the gas TSOs, a close working relationship with ACER and support bilateral effort in improving REMIT application.
+The deadline for the European Commission to adopt a revised REMIT Implementing Regulation is 8 May 2025.
+In 2025, ENTSOG will undertake activities to fulfil the obligations arising from the revised REMIT regulation. - Maintain, together with the gas TSOs, a close working relationship with ACER and support bilateral effort in improving REMIT application.
 This includes participation in ACER public consultations and surveys on REMIT as well as various stakeholder user groups managed by ACER, e. g., REMIT Expert Groups, RRM User Group, and roundtables for REMIT reporting and inside information disclosure. - Contribute and provide input for the development of the REMIT Implementing Acts and Delegated Acts.